Q: What is a mortgage servicer and how do I know who services my loan?

 Q: How will I know whether this settlement affects my situation?

 A: Only homeowners in the states who joined the settlement are eligible for benefits under this settlement.
-Borrowers from Oklahoma will not be eligible for any of the relief directly to homeowners because Oklahoma elected not to join the settlement.
+Borrowers from Oklahoma are not eligible for any of the relief directly to homeowners because Oklahoma elected not to join the settlement.

 For loan modifications and refinance options, borrowers may be contacted directly by one of the five participating mortgage servicers.

 For borrowers who lost their home to foreclosure between Jan.
 1, 2008 and Dec.
-31, 2011, the National Mortgage Settlement Administrator mailed Notice Letters and Claim Forms in late September through early October of 2012, and for a small number of borrowers, in July of 2013, to those borrowers who lost their home due to foreclosure between January 1, 2008 and December 31 2011 and whose loans were serviced by one of the five mortgage servicers that are parties to the settlement.
-Borrowers who receive payments will not have to release any claims and will be free to seek additional relief in the courts.
+31, 2011, the National Mortgage Settlement Administrator mailed Notice Letters and Claim Forms in late September through early October of 2012, and for a small number of borrowers, in July of 2013, to those borrowers who lost their home due to foreclosure between January 1, 2008 and December 31, 2011 and whose loans were serviced by one of the five mortgage servicers that are parties to the settlement.
+Borrowers who received payments did not have to release any claims and are free to seek additional relief in the courts.
 You can contact the National Mortgage Settlement Administrator at 1-866-430-8358.

 Borrowers may contact their mortgage servicer to obtain more information about specific loan modification programs and whether the borrower may be impacted by this settlement.
 You may reach them at the Web sites and phone numbers below:

 - Bank of America: 877-488-7814